toobrien/futures_db/README.md

-A futures database backfilled from the Stevens Reference Futures[^1] data set, and updated daily with CME's published settlement files. `update.py` contains options for initializing the database, updating it daily with SRF, CME (or both), and cleaning up the source data.
+A futures database backfilled from the Stevens Reference Futures[^1] data set, and updated daily with CME's published settlement files. `update.py` contains options for initializing the database, updating it daily, and cleaning up the source data.

+Additionaly, VX settlements are provided from CBOE, and spot prices are available for select contracts.

 # USAGE